-111 Najor, Pamela.
+117 Najor, Pamela.
 "U.S. Corporations fail to disclose data to SEC on environmental risks, report says," Daily Environment Report, Oct.
 1, 2002, p.
 A-10.

-targeted and at what cost.
+Relative Risks.
+Another important issue involves the diverse and sometimes conflicting goals implicit in discussions of chemical site security enhancement; there is general agreement that risks should be reduced and that "the greatest risks" should be addressed first, but little discussion of which risks are "greatest" and should be targeted and at what cost.
 For example, should we focus on lowering death rates or rates of sickness and disability?
-On preventive measures or emergency response and recovery services?
+Should we focus on preventive measures or emergency response and recovery services?
 Should we allocate resources to prevent worst-case scenarios, or everyday risks that add up over time?
 Are risks due to chemical terrorism worse than risks of equal or greater magnitude due to explosions or firearms?
-Should we emphasize measures to reduce terrorist risks that also may improve federal efforts to prepare for and respond to other disasters, as the President's National Strategy suggests?112 To what extent are we willing to sacrifice access to information about facilities in our neighborhoods, privacy, or government accountability for the sake of risk reduction?
-Are we willing to shift federal resources to a new Department of Homeland Security and away from education, environmental protection, medical assistance, or other areas, so as to constrain government spending overall?
+Should we emphasize measures to reduce terrorist risks that also may improve federal efforts to prepare for and respond to other disasters, as the President's National Strategy suggests?118 To what extent are we willing to sacrifice access to information about facilities in our neighborhoods, privacy, or government accountability for the sake of risk reduction?
+Are we willing to shift federal resources to a new Department of Homeland Security and away from other programs?
 The answers to such questions depend on value judgments and are likely to lead to diverse policy approaches and decisions about particular federal initiatives to reduce the threat of terrorism.